rorg314/Portfolio/Documentation/TESTING_README.md

 # Testing (pytest-django)

 This readme explains how to configure pytest and use it with Django applications.
-Information about specific tests for the file organiser are in the [FILEORGANISER_TESTS](FileOrganiser/FILEORGANISER_TESTS.md).

 # Setup